REGULATIONS

 Amendment 3 (2024): What Changed and Why It Matters

-A3:2024 — Section 530 Bidirectional Device Requirements
+A3:2024 — Regulation 530.3.201, Bidirectional Device Requirements

 This matters because the number of installations with bidirectional current flow is growing rapidly.
 Solar PV systems, battery energy storage systems (BESS), and vehicle-to-grid (V2G) EV chargers all push current back towards the consumer unit and potentially to the grid.
-An electrician installing any of these systems must now verify that all protective devices in the current path are rated for bidirectional operation.
+An electrician installing any of these systems must now verify that all protective devices in the current path are suitable for bidirectional operation.

 08 · Regulations